Quadra-Ryo/Easy-versioning-sphinx/Example/src/V. 1.0/English/index.md

 # V. 1.0 English

-This page is a standard Sphinx page!
+This is a simple English Sphinx page!